briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ## Trade-offs to make when designing ad hoc environment infrastructure and automation

+Now that we have a sense of what we are building and the team we are working with, let's think about the high-level trade-offs that we will face as we build a solution for providing on-demand ad hoc environments.
 When building infrastructure and workflows for ad hoc environments, there are a few things to solve for:

+- simplicity of the end-user interface and process for requesting an ad hoc environment
 - startup speed
+- total cost of ownership
+- degree of similarity to production environments
 - shared vs isolated resources
-- total cost of ownership
 - automation complexity
-- degree of similarity to production environments

 Let's look at these items by considering how we can set up the main infrastructure components that will be used to run our ad hoc application environments.

 ### Relational Databases

-Startup speed can be measured by the time between when an environment is requested and when that environment can be used.
-In this period of time, an automation pipeline may do the following:
+Startup speed can be measured by the time between when an environment is requested and when that environment can be used by whoever requested it.
+In this period of time, an automation pipeline may do some of the following:

 - run `terraform init`, `terraform plan` and `terraform apply` to build infrastructure
 - run scripts to prepare the application such as database migrations
 - seeding initial sample data with a script or database dump
 - message the user with information about the environment (URLs, commands for accessing an interactive shell, etc.)

 RDS instances can take a long time to create relative to other AWS resources such as S3 buckets and IAM roles.
-RDS and ElastiCache instances are also more costly than other resources.
+RDS instances are also more costly than other resources.
 We could use a single, shared RDS instance placed in a private subnet of a shared VPC.
 Each ad hoc environment could use a different named database in the RDS instance in the form `{ad-hoc-env-name}-db`.
 Using one RDS instance per ad hoc environment would be slow to startup and tear down and also costly if there are many developers using ad hoc environments simultaneously.

 If we choose to isolate the application's relational database at the databases level (and not the RDS instance level), then we will need our automation workflow to create a database per ad hoc environment.